Enhance your Honors experience by taking advantage of engagement and leadership opportunities.

 Honors College student directors are official ambassadors of the Honors College.
 Student directors are always available to answer student questions about the Honors curriculum, the Honors College Leadership Council (HCLC), classes, Honors events, and life at Towson.
 They work with prospective students and their families, current students, alumni, and faculty/staff members through a number of events each semester.

-Stop by one of the student director offices (located in the 7800 York Road building, room 134F and Douglass House room 135) to learn about all of the advantages and resources available to a member of the TU Honors College.
-You may also send an email to ask a question or to introduce yourself.
+Stop by the student director office hours to learn about all of the advantages and resources available to a members of the TU Honors College.
+You may also send an email to honors AT_TOWSON to ask a question or to introduce yourself.